anusheelchandra-zz/employee-event-service/employee-service/README.md

 # Employee-service
 The spring boot java microservice allows you run create departments and then add, update and delete employee to it.
+It exposes a Rest Api for interaction, check Swagger for more details of Api and Models.

 ### Topics
   * [Assumptions](#assumptions)